Stories A Contemporary House Plan Realized

 The Entry: Changing Ceiling Height to Delineate Different Spaces

-The eight-foot ceiling in the entry area is designed to increase the impact of entering the 17-foot-high great room.
+The lowered ceiling in the entry is designed to increase the impact of entering the 17-foot-high great room.

 The adjacent kitchen cabinets are all the same height as the entry.